2Fac3R/crm/backend/README.md

 You can find more details about others in *requirements.txt* file.

 ## TODO:
-* Add tests.
-* Extra Web/React and/or Mobile/React Native app.
+* Extra Web/React (in progress) or Mobile/React Native app.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.